BND Hamburger Icon

 21. Vlogger or blogger

-If you’re passionate about one specific topic or field and love to write or be in front of a camera, consider starting a professional blog or vlog.
+If you’re passionate about a specific topic or field and love to write or be in front of a camera, consider starting a professional blog or vlog.
 For a blog, all you need is a computer and a website to get started.
-Conversely, Vloggers should invest in a high-quality camera, video-editing software and various AV equipment as needed.
-To make money, you can offer advertising space on your website, find video sponsors, or create an account on a funding platform, such as Patreon or Indiegogo.
+Vloggers should invest in a high-quality camera, video-editing software and AV equipment as needed.
+To make money, you can offer advertising space on your website, find video sponsors or create an account on a funding platform, such as Patreon or Indiegogo.

 22. Domain name buyer

-A domain name buyer or domain broker is someone who purchases domain names they believe people or businesses will want and tries to sell them for a profit.
-Like many other professions on this list, the concept is simple, but becoming a successful domain name buyer requires quickly acting on trends and identifying profitable domains – with an extra serving of luck.
+A domain name buyer or domain broker purchases domain names they believe people or businesses will want and sells them for a profit.
+Like many other professions on this list, the concept is simple.
+However, becoming a successful domain name buyer requires quickly acting on trends and identifying profitable domains — with an extra serving of luck.

 23. Resume writer

-Few people are good at writing resumes, and even fewer enjoy writing their own.
-All you need to become a professional resume writer is a computer.
+Few people are good at writing great resumes, and even fewer enjoy writing their own.
+All you need to become a professional resume writer is a computer and a knack for describing professionals’ work histories.
 To start, you can sign up for a freelance platform like Fiverr or Upwork and market your services on social media.

 24. Meal planner